roeiKriger/calcalee/README.md

 # calcalee
-Side project to improve skills and learn new ones.
+Side project to improve my skills and to learn new ones.
 The skills I used and improved are:
 Javascript,
 Json files,